 If you’ve never heard about Angels Landing, it’s a world famous hike in Zion National Park.
 It’s also the most popular hike in Zion and for good reason.
 The Angels Landing hike should be on every hiker’s bucket list.

-After having done it, I can say that anyone in average physical condition should be able to complete this hike, however please don’t attempt it if you have any fear of heights.
+After having done it, I can say that anyone in average physical condition should be able to hike Angels Landing, however please don’t attempt it if you have any fear of heights.
 This hike is more about your mental capabilities than physical.

-The most physically challenging part of the hike is the 21 switchbacks called Walter’s Wiggles, but even this section is not that difficult.
+The most physically challenging part of the Angels Landing hike is the 21 switchbacks called Walter’s Wiggles, but even this section is not that difficult.

 How to Get to Angels Landing Trail